leahmariefernandez/Health-Application/README.md

 Symptoms have been cleared

 **Phase 4: Task 3:**
-- I would make CovidTest and DoctorAppoimtment abstract classes that extend a common class
+- I would make CovidTest and DoctorAppoimtment classes extend an abstract class since they have similar methods